 Long-term Care Facility.
 A convalescent home, nursing home, rest home, or charitable home for the aged licensed by the Department of Public Health under the provisions of M.G.L. c.
 111, § 71.

+Mandated Reporter.
+Any physician, medical intern, or hospital personnel engaged in the examination, care or treatment of persons; medical examiner; dentist; psychologist; nurse; chiropractor; podiatrist; osteopath; public or private school teacher; educational administrator; guidance or family counselor; day care worker; probation officer; animal control officer; social worker; foster parent; police officer; or person employed by a state agency within the executive office of health and human services as defined by M.G.L. c.
+6A, § 16, or employed by a private agency providing services to a Person with a Disability; who, in his Professional Capacity shall have Reasonable Cause to Believe that a Person with a Disability is suffering from a Reportable Condition.

 Non-emergency.
 A situation of alleged Abuse that is not an Emergency.

 Omission.
 A Caretaker's failure, whether intentional or not, to take action to protect a Person with a Disability, or to provide for the Daily Living Needs of a Person with a Disability, including, but not limited to, failing to prevent another person from committing Abuse or Abuse Per Se against a Person with a Disability.